jmrodri/ato2019/kubernetes-talk.md

 # Contributing to Kubernetes
 ## A quick guide to get started

-guinevere and jonas rosaland

-open source interactions
+#### Jonas Rosland, VMware
+#### Guinevere Saenger, GitHub

 On your own you focus on functionality and code.
 Folks say code is king, but not always true.
+Often, it's open source interactions

+Many places you can contribute:
+* docs
+* tests
+* integrations
+* releases
-docs, tests, integrations, releases, security are all opportunities for contributing.
+* security are all opportunities for contributing.

-A kubernetes pull request, Guinevere does a live demo of opening a pull request against k8s
+Guinevere shows how to submit a pull request to Kubernetes project.

 * Look for "good first issue" & "help wanted" issues.
 * file an issue and work on it
 * sometimes you can skip straight to a PR

-Fix golint failures #68026
+* Fix golint failures #68026